-For fiscal 2017, our continuing operations generated net sales of \$303,366, compared with \$303,324 for fiscal year 2016, representing a slight increase over prior year.
-Our continuing operations generated income for fiscal 2017 of \$24,574, compared to \$2,973 for fiscal 2016.
-Our continuing operations generated Adjusted EBITDA, or net income before net interest expense, income tax provision, depreciation and amortization expense and amortization of intangible assets, plus share-based compensation expense, impairment loss and restructuring costs ("Adjusted EBITDA"), of \$14,213 in fiscal 2017 compared to \$14,024 in fiscal 2016.
+For fiscal 2018, our continuing operations generated net sales of \$289,467, compared with \$303,366 for fiscal year 2017, representing a decrease of 4.6% compared to the prior year.
+Our continuing operations incurred a net loss for fiscal 2018 of \$4,889, compared to net income of \$24,574 for fiscal 2017.
+Our continuing operations generated Adjusted EBITDA, or net income before net interest expense, income tax provision, depreciation and amortization expense and amortization of intangible assets, share-based compensation expense, impairment loss and restructuring costs, costs related to our customs issues, proceeds from the sale of our AutoMD assets and employee transition costs ("Adjusted EBITDA"), of \$10,379 in fiscal 2018 compared to \$14,213 in fiscal 2017.
 Adjusted EBITDA, which is not a Generally Accepted Accounting Principle (GAAP) measure, is presented because management uses it as one measure of the Company's operating performance, as it assists in comparing the Company's operating performance on a consistent basis by removing the impact of stock compensation expense, as well as items that are not expected to be recurring.
 Internally, this non-GAAP measure is also used by management for planning purposes, including the preparation of internal budgets; for allocating resources to enhance financial performance; and for evaluating the effectiveness of operational strategies.
 The Company also believes that such measure is used by rating agencies, securities analysts, investors and other parties in evaluating the Company.
 It should not be considered, however, as an alternative to operating income, or as an alternative to cash flows as a measure of the Company's overall liquidity, as presented in the Company's consolidated financial statements.
 Further, the Adjusted EBITDA measure shown may not be comparable to similarly titled measures used by other companies.
 Refer to the table presented below for reconciliation of net loss to Adjusted EBITDA.

-Total revenues increased in fiscal 2017 compared to fiscal 2016 primarily due to growth in our offline sales.
-Our online sales, which include our e-commerce, online marketplace sales channels and online advertising, contributed 90.4% of total revenues, and our offline sales, which consist of our Kool-Vue® and wholesale operations, contributed 9.6% of total revenues.
-Our online sales for fiscal year 2017 decreased by \$1,560, or 0.6%, to \$274,308 compared to \$275,868 in fiscal 2016 primarily due to a decrease in average order value of 9.9% partially offset by an increase in total online orders of 6.0%.
-Our offline sales increased by \$1,608, or 5.9%, to \$29,059 compared to the same period last year primarily due to increased offline sales of our Kool-Vue® product.
+Total revenues decreased in fiscal 2018 compared to fiscal 2017 primarily due to a decline in our online sales, partially offset by an increase in our offline sales.
+Our online sales, which include our e-commerce, online marketplace sales channels and online advertising, contributed 89.1% of total revenues, and our offline sales, which consist of our Kool-Vue and wholesale operations, contributed 10.9% of total revenues.
+Our online sales for fiscal year 2018 decreased by \$16,294, or 5.9%, to \$258,014 primarily due to a decrease in total online orders of 8.2%, partially offset by an increase in average order value of 4.9%.
+The decrease in total orders was primarily attributable to a decrease in marketplace sales with one of our channel partners, as well as due to a decrease in e-commerce sales attributable to a reduction of traffic and lower in-stock rates resulting from our customs issues.
+Our offline sales increased by \$2,401, or 8.3%, to \$31,460 compared to the same period last year primarily due to increased sales of our Kool-Vue product.